cosmhology/PhysicalConstants.jl/README.md

 request.

 Constants are grouped into different submodules, so that the user can choose different datasets as needed.
-Currently, only 2019 edition of anticipated [CODATA](https://physics.nist.gov/cuu/Constants/) recommended values of the fundamental physical constants is provided.
+Currently, only 2019 edition based on 26th CGPM and the anticipated [CODATA](https://physics.nist.gov/cuu/Constants/) recommended values of the fundamental physical constants is provided.